Navigating opportunities: the resilience and potential of the Alternative Investment Market

 During this time, over 4,000 innovative entrepreneurial companies, representing a vast array of countries and sectors, have raised more than £122bn on AIM, supporting smaller companies to attract the capital they need for expansion.

-Volatility amid uncertainty has been the underlying plot of the last couple of years, which has led to the number of AIM-listed companies to dwindle down to historic lows.
+Volatility amid uncertainty has been the underlying plot of the last couple of years, which has led to the number of AIM-listed companies to dwindle down to historical lows.
 As of 29 December 2023, there were 660 companies listed across AIM, compared to nearly 1,700 just before the 2008 financial crash.1

 2